 This outreach ministry serves those who come to our door in need of food for both the body and soul.
 Each lovingly prepared meal is offered through respect and attention, while the food for the heart comes through the company of others.
 We gather together each weeknight to serve a meal and welcome one another in conversation and companionship, or in respectful acknowledgement of those who wish to be silent.

 In the beginning, the program provided bagged lunches made in a tiny room in the rectory.
 After a few months, a place was found to allow guests to come in and eat at a long table with several welcoming chairs surrounding it.
-In 1984, one displaced secretary and some renovations later, the kitchen moved and expanded.
+In 1984, with one displaced secretary and some renovations later, the kitchen moved and expanded.

-Over the years, the few guests grew into as many as 160 on some evenings.
+Over the years the few guests grew into as many as 150 on some evenings.
 What started as a pantry, without even a stove, grew into a fully equipped kitchen.
 The tiny, crowded seating area for 8 grew into a larger, though still sometimes crowded, seating area for 24 guests.
 The number of bagged lunches grew from a handful to as many as 80 on some evenings.
 The small homogenous core of volunteers has grown into a larger, more diverse group who want to give back.
-These volunteers include working people, the elderly, and even busy students.
+These volunteers include working people, the elderly, and busy students.